-The Government has put a temporary freeze on rent increases and tenancy terminations for residential properties.
+The Government has put a temporary freeze on rent increases for residential properties.
 This was introduced in a bid to provide relief to renters facing reduced working hours or job losses as a result of the coronavirus downturn.

 What can you do now?

 It has never been a better time than now to identify the factors that can cause volatility in your property returns.
 This will help you picture your worst-case scenario, which realistically maybe that some rents are going to be missed.
 This means that you may end up with less money for a few months.

 Good idea to identify which industry your tenants work in and see if there are any possible issues you can predict based on this.
 Rent payments from WINZ are likely to be safe and consistent.
 But other tenants are might be at higher risk of losing their jobs and having their work hours cut down.
 Keep the lines of communications open with your tenants.
 Talk to them today.